david-christiansen/itu-thesis/README.md

 Features
 --------

- * Fancy title page with colorful ITU logo
+ * Fancy title page with (now-monochromatic, no longer colorful) ITU logo
  * Tasteful use of sans-serif to match general aesthetic of ITU
  * Bilingual - ITU logo + headers and title page take the language selected in babel (English or Danish).

 TODO (that I plan to do)
 ------------------------
  * Make dependencies on non-free fonts optional